xplosionmind/tommi.space/content/jam/public/A History of the Internet and the digital future.md

 > Licklider’s influence was felt further afield through his support of large research programmes in universities that stimulated the early computer studies departments and <u>attracted the new generation of students</u> to the new field.

 Zott’s beer garden as one of the main locations part of the story of the internet.
-The recurring **[[Partying|partying]] factor** in the development of digital technologies, as with, [for example, Facebook](https://wired.com/story/sex-beer-and-coding-inside-facebooks-wild-early-days 'Sex, Beer, and Coding: Inside Facebook’s Wild Early Days in Palo Alto | WIRED') (page 34)
+The recurring **[partying]() factor** in the development of digital technologies, as with, [for example, Facebook](https://wired.com/story/sex-beer-and-coding-inside-facebooks-wild-early-days 'Sex, Beer, and Coding: Inside Facebook’s Wild Early Days in Palo Alto | WIRED') (page 34)

 > The invention of the transistor at Bell Labs in 1947 liberated computing from the large, unreliable vacuum tubes on which the first digital computers were based.